efeather/basic-react-redux-node/README.md

 ## Execution and Tests

-* npm run start
+-   npm run start
     -   Will build the client and server and start the application
-* npm run test
+-   npm run test
-        Will run the jest tests on the server
+    -   Will run the jest tests on the server

+Once running the following urls can be hit

+### Client related

+-   localhost:8080/basicapp
+    -   brings up the UI
+-   localhost:8080/basicapp/about
+    -   displays the about screen for the application

+### Server Related (API)

+-   localhost:8080/basicapp/webapi
+    -   displays JSON giving the overall version of the application as defined in package.json

 ## Features